roman-milk/roman-milk.github.io/the-bad-doctor.md

  Frankie bounced around, kicking her legs as her long dark hair flew around and her tits jiggled invitingly.
 I applauded her efforts, then told her to go ahead and help Candi.
 "You lick my balls and shaft," I instructed, "let her take care of the head."

  I lay my head back, closed my eyes and just absorbed that pleasure brought about by two very talented mouths.
 They worked very well in tandem, matching pacing and techniques, complementing one another as they hummed a virtual symphony on my cock.
 I held out for 55 minutes total before bathing their tonsils in another creamy gusher.
 As Candi headed back to her desk, I wondered if her jaws would allow to her speak and answer the phone.
 I chuckled at the thought of giving her lock jaw through extended blowjobs.
 Explain that one to the dentist.
-Report_Story #2